Adriana Lima Sizzles In A Tiny String Bikini At The Beach In Miami

 In new photos shared by The Daily Mail, Adriana was soaking up the sun in the sand in her colorful two-piece look with double strings that tied around her neck and matching tie designs across both hips.

-The genetically blessed 38-year-old model, who retired from the Victoria’s Secret runway last year after first modeling for the fashion brand a decade ago in 1999, was showing off her assets in her string thong bikini bottoms while smiling for the camera.
+The genetically blessed 38-year-old model, who retired from the Victoria’s Secret runway last year after first modeling for the fashion brand in 1999, was showing off her assets in her string thong bikini bottoms while smiling for the camera.

 Adriana was spotted chatting on her phone as she walked along the beach barefoot with her long hair flowing down, revealing her toned and flat middle and her long legs during her day at Miami’s South Beach on August 12.

-The paparazzi snaps also showed the Brazilian brunette beauty covering up a little more in a red crochet cover-up as she exited the beach while still flashing just a little flesh in her holey ensemble.
+The paparazzi snaps also showed the Brazilian brunette beauty covering up a little more in a red crochet cover-up as she exited the beach while still flashing just a little flesh in her ensemble.

 Adriana Lima is every inch the beach babe in flirty floral bikini https://t.co/ugVNnDw7Zl via @DailyMailCeleb